bubu93200/MIT/MuseScoreRessources/readme.md

 # MuseScore for development of a plugin
 I checked all the procedure.
+This documentation is based on the web page : https://musescore.org/fr/handbook/developers-handbook/compilation/compile-instructions-windows-visual-studio

 # Explanations on MuseScore installation to develop a plugin
 1. Download a MuseScore version on github MuseScore